-Devon is from Britain and I actually met her the night we picked her up for a road trip to Niagara falls ha!
+Devon was an Aupair from Britain and I actually met her the night we picked her up for a road trip to Niagara falls ha!
 She is lovely and was always my soup buddy when I wanted to get soup at an absurd hour!
 She lived near me in Pearl River and I loved every moment of being her friend.

 Tell us a little about the reason why you decided to Au Pair

 My main reason for wanting to become an Au Pair was to experience another way of living in a new country and to explore whilst making new friends along the way.

 I used Au Pair in America as a girl I used to work with had just gone through the entire process with this agency and was already in America making memories.

 How did the process go for you?
 Was it easy and did you enjoy your process?